Daniel-Moraes1/CNT4007-Project/README.md

 ## Contributions By Member

-Daniel:
+- Daniel:
+    - Project planning and development
+    - Setting up connections between peers on startup
+    - Handshake
+    - Message sending
+    - Message handling
+    - Shutdown functionality
+    - Deadlock debugging
+    - Thread development

-Alexander: Makefile, Logging, Writing to file
+- Alexander: Makefile, Logging, Writing to file, Deadlock debugging
-Ryan:
+- Ryan:
+  - Assisted with the debugging of the deadlocking in the initiator function.
+  - Helped during the design work in the early stages of the project.
+  - Made minor changes throughout.
+  - Setup the CISE machine tests

 ## Demo link
 https://youtu.be/gOgdwAfxAfA